lucasfrey/directus-conditional-fields/readme.md

 # Usage
 ### Type dropdown
-Add a `type` dropdown that will host the event listener and will trigger the hide and show fields e.g:
+Add a `type` dropdown to your collection.
+It will host the event listener and will trigger the hide and show fields e.g:
 Type:
 	- editorial